 Beyond the oft-repeated fact that microchips for pets are “no bigger than a grain of rice,” what else should pet parents know about this super-small, super-important link between pets and their parents?

 First off, let’s talk tech.
 Pet microchips rely on radio frequency identification (RFID) technology, capable of transmitting information -- in this case, the unique microchip number that connects you to your pet -- over radio waves.

 That information is stored on a silicon microchip linked to a coiled copper wire antenna, all contained within a tiny glass capsule about the size of...you guessed it, a grain of rice.
 Think of this small but mighty microchip as a pet’s perfectly secure personal ID number.
 It’s self-contained, can never be lost, never expires, and lasts the lifespan of the pet.

 How do pets get microchipped?

-If you adopted your pet from a shelter or rescue organization, it’s likely that your pet is already chipped.
-Most shelters require pets to be chipped prior to adoption.
-And many partner with lost pet recovery experts like 24PetWatch -- which supplies microchips and scanners to over 4000 shelters, rescue and clinics in the US and Canada -- to ensure pets arrive in their new home with a microchip already in place.
-But it always pays to double-check and confirm whether your adopted pet is chipped.
+If you adopted your pet from a shelter or rescue organization, it’s likely that your pet is already microchipped.
+Most shelters require pets to be microchipped prior to adoption.
+And many partner with lost pet recovery experts like 24Petwatch -- which supplies pet microchips and scanners to over 4000 shelters, rescue and clinics in the US and Canada -- to ensure pets arrive in their new home with a microchip already in place.
+But it always pays to double-check and confirm whether your adopted pet is microchipped.